btc100k/shamir_seed_qr_codes/README.md

   * Default is to [e]ncode

 # Running - Encoding
-* You'll have to decide into how many pieces you want your seed split.
+* You'll have to decide into how many shares you want your seed split.
 (5 is the default)
-* You'll have to decide how many pieces you want to require to decode your seed words.
+* You'll have to decide how many shares you want to require (threshold) to decode your seed words.
 (2 is the default)
 * You'll have to type in your seed words.
   * You've been told this is a bad idea, and I agree.
   * You should *only* do this on a computer you're sure doesn't have viruses